 A member of the public can report a noisy vehicle to the traffic management unit at their local police station.
 If a police officer assesses the vehicle as being too noisy, the vehicle will be referred to EPA for noise testing.

 The unreasonable noise provisions under section 48A of the Environment Protection Act 1970 also apply to motor vehicles on residential premises, such as vehicles left idling for a time or at a volume that could be considered unreasonable.
-The prohibited times in the Environment Protection (Residential Noise) Regulations 2008 do not apply to vehicles when moving in or out of the premises.

 Train/tram noise and track maintenance